Are Paris Tourist Cards Worth It?

 • Take specific guided tours, such as the best tours of the Louvre Museum.

-• Or, if you prefer, opt for a more flexible pass such as the Paris Explorer Pass, which allows you to choose only a few attractions and use them within 30 days.
+• Or, if you prefer, opt for a more flexible pass like the Paris Explorer Pass, which lets you choose just a few attractions and use them within 30 days.

 Compare Paris tourist passes

-Is it worth buying a tourist card for a short trip?
+Is it worth buying a tourist pass for a short trip?

 Packing| ©Vlada Karpovich